Ordfin/Documentation/index.md

 ## Getting Started

-Getting started with Superalgos is really easy: you may choose to follow a [series of video tutorials](suite-step-1-video.html), or follow [written instructions](suite-step-0.html) instead.
+Getting started with Superalgos is easy: you may choose to follow a [series of video tutorials](suite-step-1-video.html), or follow [written instructions](suite-step-0.html) instead.
 The video series is richer in explanations, while the written series is more concise and to-the-point.
 Using both is probably the smartest thing to do!

 The *Getting Started Guide* quickly shows you the very basics of Superalgos so that you may rapidly grasp the system's potential.
 It takes you through a sequence of instructions to download and install the system, run it for the first time, fetch some data from exchanges, browse markets on the charts, run a first backtest with an existing strategy, and even try a live trading session, for demonstration purposes.